Historical Markers in Delaware County, Oklahoma

 In the 20th century, Delaware County experienced both progress and challenges.
 The construction of Grand Lake, a popular recreational area, in the 1930s provided a boost to the county's tourism industry.
 However, like other parts of Oklahoma, the area was significantly affected by the Dust Bowl and the economic downturn of the Great Depression.
 Despite these setbacks, the county rebounded during World War II and continued to grow throughout the 20th century.
 Today, Delaware County is known for its natural beauty, cultural heritage, and vibrant communities.

-This timeline provides a condensed summary of the historical journey of Delaware County, Oklahoma.
+This timeline provides a concise overview of the key events in the history of Delaware County, Oklahoma.